William Melville: Scotland Yard

 In 1901 he worked with Gustav Steinhauer of the German Secret Service to thwart a plot against the Kaiser during the state funeral of Queen Victoria.
 In June 1900 Melville met future stage magician Harry Houdini when he came to Scotland Yard to showcase his abilities as an escapologist.
 When Houdini released himself easily from the police handcuffs, Melville befriended him and reputedly learned lock picking.

 On 1 November 1903, Melville resigned as superintendent but was secretly recruited to lead a new intelligence section in the War Office, MO3, which was redesignated M05 in 1907.
 Working under commercial cover from an unassuming flat in London under the alias persona William Morgan, Melville ran both counterintelligence and foreign intelligence operations, capitalizing on the knowledge and foreign contacts he had accumulated during his years running Special Branch.
 In 1909 the Government Committee on Intelligence, with advocacy of Richard Burden Haldane and Winston Churchill, established a new Secret Service Bureau with a Home Section under command of Captain Sir Vernon Kell and a Foreign Section under Commander Sir Mansfield Cumming.
 Melville's unit was folded into Kell's department, which, while acting in Home matters, remained subordinate to the War Office.
 By 1910 it was clear that the Home Section and the Foreign Section would seek their own identities, and Kell's department, the Security Service separated from Cummings' Secret Intelligence Service.

 According to the conclusions of author Andrew Cook, his biographer, which are not accepted by all historians, Melville then became the head of British Secret Service with the code name "M".
 Still, the service had a small budget and on occasion, Melville had to do the job himself.

 Secret Service Bureau

 Melville's own section continued as a separate Special Section of the Secret Service Bureau and he concentrated on looking for German spies.
 In August 1914 the Bureau eventually identified the barbershop of Karl Gustav Ernst as the centre of a German spy ring.

 Death

-William Melville died of kidney failure in February 1918.
+William Melville died in London of kidney failure in February 1918.